appsemble/appsemble/docs/03-guide/assets.md

 # Assets

 Assets can be used to store binary data.
-Typically this is used for example for images, videos, audio fragments, or documents.
-They can be used by app creators, content managers who use Appsemble Studio, and end users of the app.
+Typically this is used for images, videos, audio fragments or documents.
+They can be used by app creators, content managers who use Appsemble Studio and end users of the app.

 ## Table of Contents